 Calculation of CDSC

 The CDSC applicable for qualifying A, AX and G Shares is based on the Net Asset Value of the Shares when purchased.
 The CDSC for applicable C, F and Q Shares is based on the Net Asset Value of the Shares being sold or their Net Asset Value when purchased, whichever is less.
+The CDSC for applicable QA, QB, QC and QD Shares is based on the Net Asset Value of the Shares being sold.
 The calculation is made based on the relevant currency of the Shares being sold.
 There is no CDSC on Shares acquired through reinvestment monies.
 To keep the CDSC as low as possible, each time an instruction to sell Shares is placed, any Shares in the Investor's Holding not subject to a CDSC will be sold first.
 If there are not enough of these to meet the request, additional Shares will be sold in the order they were purchased.
 The amount of the CDSC is calculated by multiplying the percentages indicated in the chart displayed in Appendix E by the Net Asset Value of the Shares being sold or their Net Asset Value when purchased, whichever is applicable.

 The holding period for the purposes of applying a CDSC on Shares of a particular Fund acquired through a switch of Shares from another Fund will be measured from the date that such Shares were initially acquired in the other Fund.